thejsway/thejsway-code/README.md

-# thejsway-code
+# The JavaScript Way - Source code

-Source code associated to the book "The JavaScript Way"
+Source code associated to the book "The JavaScript Way".